Build or Run the Native iOS App

 Project Setup

-We've ususlly done this for you in our project template, so you can skip this section if you've created your project with npx one.
+We've set this up in most project templates, so you can skip this section if you've created your project with npx one.

 React Native